nonoroazoro/vscode-syncing/README.md

 **"Syncing"** is a VSCode extension, proposed to sync VSCode's settings (**including extensions**) to GitHub Gist.

+> I wrote it cause I wanna keep it **simple**.

 ## Features

-**In order to keep this extension as simple as possible, there will be no other features, just these two:**
+**In order to keep this extension as simple as possible, there will be no other features, only these two:**

 1. **Upload** VSCode settings and extensions to Gist (auto create new Gist for the first time).
 2. **Download** VSCode settings and extensions from Gist.